bayesmendel/Fam3PRO_UI/README.md

 ## Branches and Deployment

 There are three branches in this repository: main, gb-rossi-panc, and develop.
-The original intent was to have slightly differnt app versions for the main and gb-rossi-panc branches however, the project did not mature to that point yet.
-They each have separate published R Connect access URLs (below) but they are linked to the same HeidiSQL database in the back-end.
+Main and gb-rossi-panc are identical copies of one another but were originally intended to be different versions of the same app.
+As the project evolved, the need to have two different app versions on two different branches became obsolete.
+However, due to the initial approach, each branch was deployed as a separate app to R Connect and therefore there are two different access URLs.
+Because the branches are identical, the different URLs take the user to the same app that is connected to the same database file.
+To make things simpler going forward, I recommend deleting the gb-rossi-panc branch and its corresponding R Connect app and asking the GB Rossi study team to stop using that URL and instead use this generic URL: [https://hereditarycancer.dfci.harvard.edu/ppi/](https://hereditarycancer.dfci.harvard.edu/ppi/).
+Each branch and its corresponding R Connect information is listed below.

-1. main: this was intended for general access to PPI that was not specific to a study such as the GB Rossi ASIP study.
+1. main: this was intended for general access to PPI for individual researchers and clinicians who are not a part of a specific study, such as the GB Rossi ASIP study.

   - app name: PanelPRO Interface